kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 ### Media Remote Control
-The `KCastProvider` has a `KCastMediaRemoteControl` instance that controls the playback of the video being casted, and the `KCastMediaRemoteControlDelegate` will provide you with the playback callbacks while casting.
+The `KCastProvider` has a `KCastMediaRemoteControl` instance that controls the playback of the video being cast.
+The `KCastMediaRemoteControlDelegate` will provide you with the playback callbacks while casting.
 For example

 ```